mstksg/inCode/copy/entries/huffman-3.md

 ### Design

 Okay, so with the above in mind, let's sketch out a rough plan.
-We'll talk about the holes in the plan earlier, but it's useful to see exactly what won't work, or what is a bad idea :)
+We'll talk about the holes in the plan later, but it's useful to see exactly what won't work, or what is a bad idea :)

 We can envision this all as a big single giant pipeline of atomic components.